niftynei/glightning/README.md

 ### Creating a new RpcMethod

 `RpcMethods` are `jrpc2.ServerMethod`s with a few extra fields.
-These fields are added when you create the new RpcMethod via the golight helper.
+These fields are added when you create the new RpcMethod via the glightning helper.
 Here's an example:

 ```
 // Set up the struct for the RPC method you'd like to add to c-lightning